-MDA spraying starts in late May or early June (weather permitting)
+MDA spraying starts in early June (weather permitting)

-From late spring through early autumn, the City of College Park cooperates with the Maryland Department of Agriculture (MDA) to identify and control mosquito populations.
+The City of College Park cooperates with the Maryland Department of Agriculture (MDA) to identify and control mosquito populations.
 Larviciding treatments are made by MDA personnel.
 MDA will survey the area of concern; they may use traps and landing rate counts, and may request access to your property to place a trap.
 If count thresholds are met, they may make a control spray application in the neighborhood; they do not spray individual properties.
-Wednesday night is the designated day when spraying for adult mosquitoes will occur in College Park.
+Wednesday night is the designated day when spraying for adult mosquitoes will occur in College Park when thresholds are met.

 Spray season begins on June 4th and is anticipated to end on September 18th.
 Spraying will begin after dark and may continue until midnight or later.
 We do not conduct spray activity during daylight hours.
 If you see a truck in your community spraying during the day, it is not the State of Maryland.